USCbiostats/annoq-py/README.md

 # annoq-py

-A Python package for programmatically accessing SNP data from the Annoq API.
+A Python package for programmatically accessing SNP data from the AnnoQ API.

 ## Installation